emily91418/Meeti/README.md

 ### Set Personal Profile
 ***
-Setting the personal information.
-The function getprofile can 設定個人資訊，要取得可以用getprofile函示拿到
+Setting the personal information (You can get the profile by using the function "getprofile")

 ```objective-c
 -(void)setProfile:(NSString*)name